giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 Address: 172.31.104.47
 ```

-Removing the policy will make DNS lookups fail, as demonstrated below:
+Removing the policy will make DNS requests to fail, as demonstrated below:

 ```sh
 $ kubectl delete netpol debug-toolbox-dns